Why Trust Our Teething Gel Recommendations?

 Active Ingredients: Key ingredients are Sorbitol & Propylene Glycol

-Directions: Locate the score mark on the tube and cut open the tip of the tube on that mark.
-Using a fingertip or cotton, apply a small amount of gel over the gums.
-It is recommended to apply the gel up to 4 times a day or as directed by a healthcare provider or your family physician.
+Directions: Locate the score mark on the tube and cut open the tip of the tube at that mark.
+Using a fingertip or a cotton swab, apply a small amount of gel to the gums.
+It is recommended to apply the gel up to 4 times a day, or as directed by your healthcare provider or family physician.

 Orajel Baby Cooling Gel – Q&A